ADAMS COMPANY DANCE

 ADAMS COMPANY DANCE, founded by Mitzi Adams, began in the desert heat of Arizona in 1988.
 Upon Adams' move to Connecticut in 1991, ADAMS COMPANY DANCE based itself in New York City and was re-formed, performing in New York, Connecticut, Arizona, Pennsylvania, California, and Michigan.
 Drawing on intuition and serendipity, Adams creates works rich with imagery that concern deep matters of the heart.
 The benchmarks of her work are portrayed through pieces that are athletically charged, dramatically sensitive, and comedically absurd.
 She instructs her dancers in the ancient art of Jin Shin Jyutsu®, providing for a more harmonious process and performance.
 ADAMS COMPANY DANCE has been commissioned by Connecticut Ballet and BernierDance in Connecticut; Happendance Dance Company in Michigan; Tappan Zee Dance Group in New York; and The Movement Source Dance Company in Arizona.

 She won the Juror's Choice Award for her choreography, adjudicated by Gus Solomons, in the NewDance New Haven'93 competition.
 In 2002, her piece, Unthinkable Equation, was selected for the Kansas Dance Festival, during a residency at Wichita State University in Wichita, Kansas.
+In 2003, she was an invited Guest Artist at the University of Arizona.
 In 2005 and 2006, Ms. Adams was invited to be the Guest Artist-in-Residence at Alma College in Michigan and Eastern Michigan University.
 She was also a guest teacher at the University of Michigan.
 In 2006, Adams Company Dance was selected as a finalist for the "Dance Under the Stars"Festival at the McCallum Theater in Palm Desert, California.
 In 2006-2007, Ms. Adams accepted a one-year appointment as Assistant Professor at Western Michigan University's Dance Department, and in 2008, she served as a Guest Artist at Western Kentucky University's Dance Department, as well as a Guest Artist at the Calucci Dance Studio in Columbus, OH, for their summer dance intensive, and as a guest teacher at Connecticut College in New London, CT.
 Also in 2008, Adams Company Dance was selected to perform in the West Coast Swing/Hustle/Salsa Fest in Stamford, CT.
 In 2009, Adams Company Dance premiered a documentary, entitled, "Except At Night: The Making Of A Dance," during their evening-length concert at The Ailey CitiGroup Theater in New York City.
 In 2010, this film was a winner in the Mystic Independent Theater Film Festival in Mystic, CT.
 Currently, the company is working on two new film shorts, "Let's Face It," shot at the Baryshnikov Arts Center, and "A Piece of Shelter," shot at The Secret Theater in Queens, NY.
 In the summer of 2011, Ms. Adams completed three new works, including a 30-minute multi-media piece entitled, "Pie, Picket Fences, and Purgatory," with film by Benjamin Moss.
 She was also a guest artist at Sarah Lawrence College in 2011.

 Ms. Adams has taught dance extensively and facilitated many community-based programs to promote dance for all ages.
 She is also a certified Jin Shin Jyutsu practitioner, with established practices in both New York and Connecticut.